ClementNerma/Rave/docs/books/hybrid.md

 scope import frontend::std;
 ```

-This imports the `std` module from the `frontend` package (which is built in the toolchain, so every program can access it), whichs provides all the native stuff like `i32` or `Array` and link them to global entities (meaning we don't have to write `frontend::std::i32` for example).
+This imports the `std` module from the `frontend` package (which is built in the toolchain, so every program can access it), whichs provides all the native stuff like `int` or `Array` and link them to global entities (meaning we don't have to write `frontend::std::int` for example).

 #### Same level import